-Another habit to observe if you have stress or urge incontinence, is urinating 'just in case'.
-It's called 'JIC' by therapists and doctors who treat incontinence.
-It's when you urinate frequently, when you're near a toilet, just in case you might need to later.
+Another habit to observe if you have stress or urge incontinence is urinating ‘just in case.’
+It’s called ‘JIC’ by therapists and doctors who treat incontinence.
+It’s when you frequently urinate, when you’re near a toilet, just in case you might need to later.
 Sometimes people have developed a habit of urinating hourly or more.
-Urinating hourly, if you don't have some medical reason for it, only makes your bladder too sensitive to smaller amounts of urine.
-And because there isn't enough urine in the bladder to stimulate it to empty, you might be straining or pushing to get the flow of urine started.
+Urinating hourly, if you don’t have some medical reason for it, only makes your bladder too sensitive to smaller amounts of urine.
+And because there isn’t enough urine in the bladder to stimulate it to empty, you might be straining or pushing to get the flow of urine started.

-During the day, if you drink 6-8 glasses of water, you'll probably urinate every 3-5 hours.
-More than 9 times per day, may be too much.
-In the night-time, going to the toilet 0-2 times is considered 'normal'.
+During the day, if you drink 6-8 glasses of water, you’ll probably urinate every 3-5 hours.
+More than nine times per day may be too much.
+In the night-time, going to the toilet 0-2 times is considered ‘normal.’
 If you go more than this, try to relax your bladder by contracting the pelvic floor several times and then see if you can go back to sleep.
 It seems to take 3-4 nights to change those unnecessary trips to the toilet.